 A vast indoor market characterized by its striking curved and reflective exterior, a dizzying indoor mural, and dozens of stalls, the Markthal is as good a place as any to spend a few hours in Rotterdam.
 Although it previously housed a vegan-friendly eatery, on my visit the Markthal was sadly devoid of much vegan fare, as far as I could tell.
 Still, there were plenty of bulk shops and a few bars, so you can always buy looseleaf tea and/or get a beer!
 Neither of which I did, but — you could.

-The area around the Markthal also features the stunning elevated yellow cube houses that sometimes crop up on Pinterest and make you do a double-take.
+The area around the Markthal also features the stunning elevated yellow cube houses that sometimes pop up on Pinterest and make you do a double-take.
 They’re even more impressive in person than in photos, and I wandered in the little cube-y “neighborhood” for a good while, wondering whether I should’ve shelled out for an AirBnB room in one of them.
 But I hadn’t, so eventually I returned to my regular ol’ AirBnB to charge my phone and fret over what to do next.
 I decided to keep it simple and go for dinner.
-Burgertrut was just a mile away, so I hoofed it to this indie eatery for a — you guessed it — burger.
+Burgertrut was just a mile away, so I hoofed it to this indie eatery for — you guessed it — a burger.

 The place was packed when I arrived, with patrons who skewed heavily towards the hipster more than the hippie.
 (I didn’t realize overalls are now “on trend” until I saw a band of teens rocking them!)
 Luckily, the relaxed atmosphere meant I could grab an open seat on a couch and order from there, rather than waiting for a table to open up.
-I was seated right next to a visiting artist who was working on some kind of wall mural.
-Burgertrut is just one piece of a larger organization that includes a public studio and a communal art space.
+I was seated right next to a visiting artist who was working on some kind of wall mural; Burgertrut is just one piece of a larger organization that includes a public studio and a communal art space.
 We chatted briefly while I waited for my food, and then I adopted an awkward silence and pulled out a book to read.
 As one does.

 While Burgertrut is not a fully veg establishment, it does have a fair few thoughtfully crafted vegan options alongside its organic meaty burgers.
 I opted for the curry burger with a side of fries and vegan mayo and found it all perfectly tasty (especially with a beer).
 Wholly sated, I decided to call it a night and headed back to my AirBnB.